-Get a quote from your bank before you go to an RV or camper dealership and use that to leverage a better deal there.
-If you know the market is sweet on auto loans, it’s your time to strike for good RV or camper loan rate as well.
+Get a quote from your bank before you go to an RV dealership and use that to leverage a better deal there.
+If you know the market is sweet on auto loans, it’s your time to strike for good RV loan rate as well.

 Pool Your Resources

 Have you ever heard a timeshare pitch?
 Imagine the same concept but for an RV.
-Another trend started by millennials is going in together on an RV, fifth wheel, or camper.
+Another trend started by millennials is going in together on an RV.
 By going in together, you can split the cost, maintenance, and share an awesome home on wheels at a fraction of the cost.

 While sharing an RV isn’t for everyone, if scheduled efficiently, everyone who goes all in can get the time they want on the road.
 Make sure if you consider this option, you get a contract drafted up by all parties in case anything goes wrong down the line.

-We all get it: A salesperson is going to do everything within reason they can to get you into that new RV or camper.
+We all get it.
+A salesperson is going to do everything within reason they can to get you into that new RV.
 This includes being friendly, but it goes both ways.
 Your salesperson wants you to like him or her because you’re more apt to buy from a “friend,” but a seller is also likely to want to give a friend a better deal.

 Be friendly, polite and develop a good rapport with your salesperson.
 They could end up pulling a few strings to get you a better deal, especially if it’s the end of the month and they’re trying to make their quota.